"Bullets are like waves, they only rearrange the sand.

 "C'mon, that's a classic automobile."

 "Nature is poetry," Grace said, softening her candor.
 "It's rhythm and lines and form.
-It's what separates classics from pretenders.
+It's what separates the genuine article from pretenders.
 Read Dylan Thomas and you'll understand.
 Under Milk Wood is a classic.
-The perfect blending of poetry and characterization.
+The perfect blending of poetry, characterization and plot.
 That Mr. Dylan has rhythm."

 "Dylan Thomas," she replied, her growing agitation evident.
 "Read Under Milk Wood."

 "You don't like any of these hairstyles?", he asked thumbing through the copy of Vogue.

 Back in his office, Henry resolved to update the Company quarters whether Grace was hip to it or not.
 New image.
 She could keep the beehive, but it wasn't going to affect the rest of his plans.
 New image.
 He'd read about a hot pop artist in New York by the name of Andy Warhol . . . and wouldn't his prints look good on the walls of The American Artificial Limb Manufacturing Company?
 New image indeed.